nicopujia/website/content/siderplast.md

 ---
 title: Siderplast
 date: 2024-03
-modified: 2024-10
+modified: 2024-11
 tags: Python, Django, SQL, MySQL, Docker, Nginx, HTML, CSS, Bootstrap, Javascript, Linux, MercadoPago API
 category: Websites
 lang: en
 status: published
-summary: The official website of Siderplast S.A., including both the online store for the clients and the administration panel for the company's employees, completely made by myself.
 thumbnail: images/projects/siderplast/icon.webp
 website: https://siderplast.com.ar
 ---

-The official website of Siderplast S.A., including both the online store for the clients and the administration panel for the company's employees, completely made by myself.
-This is the first project that I've made for a third party.
+The official website of Siderplast S.A., including both the online store for the customers and the [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning), *completely made by myself*.

+This is the first project that I've made for a third party, and so it's fully covered with **automated tests**.
+You know, this cannot fail in production.
+It's a *serious project*.

 ![Index]({static}/images/projects/siderplast/index.png)
 ![About]({static}/images/projects/siderplast/about.png)